Page Contents:

 8mm Static Ropes

 Ape Canyon Rougarou in 8mm – This Rope has an incredible bend radius.
 It is soft and strong.
-JRB has no reservations in recommending it as a top-quality rope.
+It’s JRB’s favorite 8mm rope.

-8mm Teufelberger Resc Tech – This is a great rope for a DSRT system, with minimal bulk.
-Non-mechanical SRT performance was less than ideal, particularly when wet.
+8mm Teufelberger Resc Tech – This is a solid rope for a DSRT system, with minimal bulk.
 After significant use, the sheath will stretch and become longer than the core, requiring maintenance (milking).

 8mm Sterling Oplux – Very similar to Resc Tech; good choice for DSRT.
 Slightly softer and more sheath stretch.
 Color is brighter than ideal for a hunter.